ember-template-lint/ember-template-lint/README.md

 Thus a the test `TemplateLint: app/components/my-thing/template.hbs` would fail with the assertion "A bare string was found (0:5)".

-This addon also allows you to move template compilation deprecations into browser deprecations.
-This is useful if you would like to use the `ember-cli-deprecation-workflow` addon or just to throw errors on template compilation deprecations (via `EmberENV.RAISE_ON_DEPRECATE` flag).

 Rules are enabled by default.
 You can turn off specific rules by toggling them in a `.template-lintrc` file at the base of your project: